Skip to content

 A Longitudinal Study was performed, also at the Medical College of the University of California- Irvine, which tracked patients over time in care, with some patients still in care after one year.
 The questionnaire developed for the Retrospective study, was repeatedly completed.
 This study, soon to be submitted for publication appears to support the conclusion of the Retrospective study, further validating the questionnaire and the effectiveness of care.
 Interesting unique factors associated with care will be highlighted in this study.

-A study by Miller and Redmond (1998), evaluated changes in digital skin temperature, sEMG, and electrodermal activity in subjects receiving NSA.
-The NSA group demonstrated a significant decline in electrodermal activity and constancy of sEMG activity compared to controls, thus prompting the authors to propose that a “sympathetic quieting effect” was in effect during the clinical application NSA.
+A study by Miller and Redmond (1998), evaluated changes in digital skin temperature, sEMG, and electrodermal activity in subjects receiving NetworkSpinal.
+The NetworkSpinal group demonstrated a significant decline in electrodermal activity and constancy of sEMG activity compared to controls, thus prompting the authors to propose that a “sympathetic quieting effect” was in effect during the clinical application NetworkSpinal.
 These authors also suggested that these findings were consistent with the self-reported improvements in mental/emotional state and stress reduction in patients receiving Network Care in the retrospective study.

 A recent study by Behrendt h reported a significant reduction in psoriasis in a male patient who had been under medical care for about eight years.
-While under concurrent NSA care, although at times undergoing personal stress which a known exacerbating factor in psoriasis, the patient maintained a decrease in body coverage to approximately 1.0% in the absence of methotrexate, a common immunosuppressant medication given to control psoriasis.
-Prior to NSA, he mistakenly withdrew from the medication, only to experience “flares” of up to 15% body coverage.
+While under concurrent NetworkSpinal care, although at times undergoing personal stress which a known exacerbating factor in psoriasis, the patient maintained a decrease in body coverage to approximately 1.0% in the absence of methotrexate, a common immunosuppressant medication given to control psoriasis.
+Prior to NetworkSpinal, he mistakenly withdrew from the medication, only to experience “flares” of up to 15% body coverage.
 The patient also reported other quality of life improvements.
-The author proposes that concurrent NSA care may have been helpful to this patient, possibly by positively affecting psycho-neuro-immunological pathways.
+The author proposes that concurrent NetworkSpinal care may have been helpful to this patient, possibly by positively affecting psycho-neuro-immunological pathways.

 Dynamical Non-linear Model

-The actual neurophysiological processes which take place in patients under NSA care are under investigation.
+The actual neurophysiological processes which take place in patients under NetworkSpinal care are under investigation.
 Two wave forms have been described to date.
 Specific changes have been reported by patients when expressing predominantly the “respiratory wave,” while other benefits are reported during periods when patients are experiencing both the “respiratory wave,” and the “somatopsychic wave.”
-The time periods under care when these waves are most likely to be experienced has been described and identified relative to the Levels of Care, or clinical application of NSA.
+The time periods under care when these waves are most likely to be experienced has been described and identified relative to the Levels of Care, or clinical application of NetworkSpinal.

-It is visually apparent that a unique set of muscular contraction patterns are associated with the ” somatopsychic wave,” Thus, this neurophysiological phenomenon initiated through the clinical application of NSA was chosen for investigation Observation of the “somatopsychic wave” reveals that the muscular contraction patterns are unique to each individual, but the overall group of patterns exhibit characteristic movements that seem common to a wide range of individuals expressing the wave.
+It is visually apparent that a unique set of muscular contraction patterns are associated with the ” somatopsychic wave,” Thus, this neurophysiological phenomenon initiated through the clinical application of NetworkSpinal was chosen for investigation Observation of the “somatopsychic wave” reveals that the muscular contraction patterns are unique to each individual, but the overall group of patterns exhibit characteristic movements that seem common to a wide range of individuals expressing the wave.
 It also has been observed that when a large group of people are expressing the “somatopsychic wave” that some of the movements of the larger muscle groups exhibit synchrony within the population.
 Moreover, while certain muscle contraction patterns are characteristic of the process, it is not predictable as to when a given pattern will be expressed by a patient, or if the pattern will be expressed at all.
 Additionally, the individual patient can consciously arrest the “somatopsychic wave” but not reproduce it consciously.
 This combination of characteristics led to the development of a research hypothesis that the neuromuscular process was not only non-linear, but dynamical (chaotic) as well.

 Current investigation has provided preliminary information in support of this hypothesis.

 That is, when surface electromyographic (sEMG) data was analysed by non-linear mathematical algorithms, a non-linear attractor estimated to be of an order between 4 and 10 was predicted.
 Future study in this area will focus on confirming the suspected “chaotic” non-linearity of the “somatopsychic wave,” and depicting its respective attractor.
 If predictions hold true, the next step will be to differentiate the wave relative to Levels of Care to see if attractors specific to each Level of Care can be discerned.
 This would permit confirmation of patient progress as to their respective status relative to the Network Protocol.
 Patients have been sampled at different Levels of Care.
-Preliminary mathematics is promising in regards to a potential relationship between progression in NSA Levels of Care and organization state of the signal and therefore the nervous system
+Preliminary mathematics is promising in regards to a potential relationship between progression in NetworkSpinal Levels of Care and organization state of the signal and therefore the nervous system

 Milestone: The “somatopsychic wave” represents a consistent, readily repeatable physiological model for non-linear mathematical modelling.
 This characteristic should be of interest to a wide range of disciplines interested in the dynamics of human function.